-The fifth entry in my Classic Hollywood Christmas and the Wife for Life Laws of Attraction series.
+The fifth entry in my Classic Hollywood Christmas and Wife for Life series.
 As I’ve been saying, you can learn a lot from old movies.
-I recently used something (for the thousandth time) that I learned (a long time ago) from my favorite Hollywood Christmas movie…
+Not long ago, I used something (for the thousandth time) that I learned (a long time ago) from my favorite Hollywood Christmas movie…

 Honey woke me (he didn’t mean to) at 4:00 a.m. while he moved around the room, gathering his things as quietly as possible.
 Yes, he was leaving me; flying away like millions of miles before.
 I used to get up and wave until his car was out of sight, but he finally convinced me to stay put.
 So now I just wait.
 When he’s ready to go, his knee comes up on the bed as he reaches across the covers and gently uncurls me.
 We kiss and whisper a prayer.

 And then I cry.